 The software can be easily loaded onto any laptop or PC and will run on any MS windows operating sys-tem.

-Meditherm is the world leader in physiological testing and leads the field in fever screen-ing applications.
+İnframed is the regional leader in physiological testing and leads the field in fever screen-ing applications.

-With experience spanning over 17 years and 43 coun-tries Meditherm is best placed to supply and support your screening equipment require-ments.
+With experience spanning over 27 years and 43 countries İnframed is best placed to supply and support your screening equipment require-ments.